premnirmal/StockTicker/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the MIT license: https://github.com/premnirmal/StockTicker/blob/master/LICENSE.txt
+By contributing your code, you agree to license your contribution under the terms of the GPL license: https://github.com/premnirmal/StockTicker/blob/master/LICENSE.txt
-All files are released with the MIT license.
+All files are released with the GNU general public license (GPL).